vinloren/rsa_haskell/README.md

 'n' left shifted 8 bits (initially = 0) so that the resulting integer is ready as 'i' has become void.<br>

 ### 7 decipher the output back
+Now the just ciphered text will be deciphered back to let the user verify that the whole RSA process is working fine.<br>

 <br>
 <br>